A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Discussion

-\paragraph{Is the chromosome at equilibrium?} It is believed that the so-called fractal globule model (or crumpled polymer) provides a more realistic framework to describe the chromosome than classical polymer models \cite{Grosbert1993373,mirny2011the}.
+It is believed that the so-called fractal globule model (or crumpled polymer) provides a more realistic framework to describe the chromosome than classical polymer models \cite{Grosbert1993373,mirny2011the}.
 In short, the presence of excluded volume and confinement results in high energy barriers from one configuration to the other, leading to a behavior different from an ideal polymer.
-In particular, the fractal globule was shown to reproduce the scaling for the mean contact probability as a function of the contour length: $c_{ij} \propto |i-j|^{-1}$ observed in Hi-C experiments \cite{liebermanaiden2009comprehensive}.
-Our GEM reproduces the experimental scaling, yet it involves neither excluded volume nor confinement.
+In particular, the fractal globule was shown to reproduce the scaling for the mean contact probability as a function of the contour length, $c_{ij} \propto |i-j|^{-1}$, observed in Hi-C experiments \cite{liebermanaiden2009comprehensive}.
+We note that although our GEM does not incorporate excluded volume, it reproduces the experimental scaling because the couplings are reconstructed from the experimental contacts.